 Stuff will get really challenging and/or technical in Level 4.

-Participation in any Level 4 classes will be by instructor invitation only.
+Participation in any Level 4 classes will be by instructor invitation or audition only.